Strictly monotone mean-variance preferences with applications to portfolio selection: Concluding remark

 \section{Concluding remark}

-We have studied the strictly monotone mean-variance preferences and the corresponding portfolio selection problems.
-To tackle the drawback of conventional MMV preference, we have modified the application of Fenchel conjugate and obtained a class of SMMV preferences.
-The properties of SMMV preferences, including monotonicity, equivalent expressions and G\^ateaux differentiability are parallel to those of MMV preference.
-In the static portfolio selection problem with SMMV preferences, we have provided the gradient condition that is sufficient and necessary for optimality, and studied the existence and uniqueness of its solution.
-Moreover, we compared the solutions of static MMV problem and of static SMMV problem, and found that the sign of the optimal SMMV portfolio strategy can be determined due to the sign of the optimal MV portfolio strategy in the case with only one risky asset.
+To address the limitations of conventional MMV preference, we modify the application of Fenchel conjugate and introduce a class of SMMV preferences.
+The associated portfolio selection problems are studied in both single-period and continuous-time settings.

+In the single-period SMMV portfolio problem, we provide the gradient condition that is sufficient and necessary for optimality, followed by the exploration on the existence and uniqueness of its solution.
+Moreover, by comparing the solutions of the static MMV and SMMV problems, we find that in the case with only one risky asset, the sign of the optimal SMMV portfolio strategy can be determined by the sign of the optimal MV portfolio strategy.
+Furthermore, we reduce the SMMV portfolio problem to solving a linear system, which is a significantly simpler algorithm compared to the approach in literature, and conduct some numerical experiments to illustrate the single-period static portfolio selection under SMMV preferences.